mikegehard/ai-assisted-agile-agents/README.md

 ## Agents

+Based on my use of Aider, I've decided that the best way to interact with the AI agents is to use a multi-shot conversation within a CLI chat tool.

 ### Acceptance test writer

 The goal of this agent is to take a user story and write a Playwright test for it.